 - The only way to reload for free is to fill out the Walmart Money Card direct deposit form and arrange to have your paycheck electronically deposited on the account.

-- Even though the fees are reasonable for a reloadable card, it’s still a horrible deal compared to the banks and credit unions that offer no fee credit cards, debit cards and checking accounts.
+- Even though the fees are reasonable for a reloadable card, it’s still a a less favorable deal compared to the banks and credit unions that offer no fee credit cards, debit cards and checking accounts.

 - As with all reloadable cards, it is totally useless for building credit.
 Accounts are not reported to the credit bureaus.